6.7 PowerStroke CP3 Conversion Guide

 Chandler is an automotive expert that joined the DieselIQ and 8020 Media teams in 2022.
 He’s been working on and modifying cars from a young age and has a passion for JDM builds.
 However, Chandler is also a big fan of American muscle & diesel trucks.
 He delivers endless automotive knowledge and hands-on experience, and is a seasoned writer who spends some of his free time writing for The Grunge.

-However, there are two main problems with the CP4.2: reliability and inadequate fuel flow past 500 horsepower.
-As we mentioned in our 6.7 PowerStroke engine problems guide, the CP4.2 is prone to premature failure.
+There are two main problems with the CP4.2: reliability and inadequate fuel flow past 500 horsepower.
+The CP4.2 is prone to premature failure.
 There have been many complaints about the pump failing on completely stock trucks, and the problems only increase on those that have been modified.

-The stock system is actually considered unreliable enough that S&S Diesel came out with their 6.7 PowerStroke disaster prevention kit.
-The S&S Diesel kit comes into play when the CP4.2 fails, and it stops debris traveling through to the injectors and destroying the rest of the system.
-It’s a must have for any 6.7 PowerStroke user, especially those that are modified.
+The stock system is actually considered unreliable enough that brands have developed disaster prevention kits.
+These come into play when the CP4.2 fails, and stops debris traveling through to the injectors and destroying the rest of the system.
+It’s a must have for any 6.7 Powerstroke, especially those that are modified, as a CP4.2 failure can lead to around $10,000 in repairs.

 In addition, the CP4.2 fails to supply enough fuel on builds that surpass 500-550 wheel-horsepower.
 It just cannot keep up with fuel, causing the engine to run lean and potentially detonate and incur catastrophic damage.
 If you plan on surpassing more than 500-550 wheel-horsepower, you absolutely need to upgrade from just the stock CP4.2.